Category:

 By Michael Seid and Kay Ainsley, Managing Directors, MSA Worldwide

-Our clients are, of course, in close contact with their franchisees, especially those where the franchisees remained open in some capacity during the shutdown and continued to stay in touch with their suppliers.
-While franchisee recruitment remains somewhat impacted, franchisors are still working with franchisee candidates in their pipeline.
-Some are dealing with new franchisees that signed before the shutdown but subsequently considered changing their minds.
-Franchisors continue to actively work through the issues of determining the best approach to fully reopening their franchise systems.
+During the pandemic our clients were, of course, in close contact with their franchisees, especially those where the franchisees remained open in some capacity during the shutdown and continued to stay in touch with their suppliers.
+While franchisee recruitment was somewhat impacted, franchisors were still working with franchisee candidates in their pipeline.
+Some were dealing with new franchisees that signed before the shutdown but subsequently considered changing their minds.
+Franchisors continued to actively work through the issues of determining the best approach to fully reopening their franchise systems.

 1. There is no one-size-fits-all approach to re-opening franchise systems.
 Franchise systems differ in industry, size, resources, leadership, maturity, geography, culture, customer profiles, regulations, economics, and relationship between the franchisor and the franchisees.
 Fungible solutions and best practices adopted by others are not likely to work for everyone, even in the same industry subset.
 Solutions need to be contextual.